pantheon-systems/documentation/source/content/guides/wordpress-configurations/07-wordpress-font-library.md

 ### I've uploaded fonts to my `/fonts` directory, but they aren't showing up in the Font Library

 Fonts need to be installed via the Font Library in the WordPress admin.
 This is because fonts contain data that is stored in a post type.
 Simply having a font in your `/fonts` directory does not mean it will be recognized by WordPress.
+See [this Gutenberg issue](https://github.com/WordPress/gutenberg/issues/59102) to track this in WordPress core.

 ## More Resources
 * [Font Library Gutenberg Tracking Ticket](https://github.com/WordPress/gutenberg/issues/55277)